grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 In this pseudocode, the only unknown input is `val1`.
 This value is stored symbolically.
 So, when the second line is executed, the value stored in `val2` will be `val1 * 5`.
 Similarly the symbolic expressions continue the propagate, and `val3` will be `val1 * 5 + 1337`.

 One major issue with symbolic execution is the path explosion problem.
 This occurs when a branch in the code is hit.
-Because symbolic execution seeks to explore the entire program, both branches will be taken, and the condition (and its inverse) for that branch will be imposed on both states after the branch.
+Because symbolic execution seeks to explore the entire program, both paths from the branch will be taken, and the condition (and its inverse) for that branch will be imposed on both states after the branch.
 This is sound in theory, however many issues arise when you upscale the size of the program.
 Each conditional that is introduced will exponentially increase the possible paths that can be taken in the code.
+Storing symbolic state then presents a storage resource constraint, and analysis presents a time resource constraint.

 ## Intermediate Language

-Often times, we like to find the similarities in many different ideas, and abstractize them into one, for ease of understanding.
+Often times, we like to find the similarities in many different ideas, and abstract them into one, for ease of understanding.
 This is precisely the idea behind intermediate languages.
-Because there exists numerous architectures out there - x86, ARM, MIPS - it isn't ideal to deal with each type individually.
+Because there exists numerous architectures out there - x86, ARM, MIPS, others - it isn't ideal to deal with each type individually.
 An intermediate language representation is created to be able to support and generalize many different architectures.
-Each architecture can them be transformed into this intermediate language and be treated as one problem.
+Each architecture can then be transformed into this intermediate language and be treated as one problem.

 Ghidra's intermediate language is called P-Code.
 Every single instruction in P-Code is well documented [here](https://ghidra.re/courses/languages/html/pcoderef.html) and [here](https://ghidra.re/courses/languages/html/additionalpcode.html).
 Ghidra's disassembly interface has an option to enable the P-Code representation of instructions, and can be found here: